Loading...

 horizontal lines in a v-t graph

-Solution: The green line is for an object moving away from the origin at a constant velocity toward the positive $x$-axis.
+Solution: The green line represents an object moving away from the origin at a constant velocity toward the positive $x$-axis.

-The red line is a description of motion in which the object moving away from the origin at a constant velocity but to the negative $x$-axis.
+The red line represents a motion where the object moves away from the origin at a constant velocity toward the negative $x$-axis.

 Velocity vs. Time Graphs: Area

-The other important information that this graph gives us is the distance traveled or the displacement of the moving object.
+Another important piece of information that this graph provides is the distance traveled or the displacement of the moving object.

-As a rule of thumb, the area under the velocity vs. time graph in some time interval represents the displacement in that time interval.
+As a rule of thumb, the area under the velocity vs. time graph over a given time interval represents the displacement during that interval.

-The proof of this rule requires some calculus that is beyond the scope of this article.
+The proof of this rule involves calculus, which is beyond the scope of this article.

 Example (6): The velocity-time graph of a runner is shown below.
 How far does the runner move during the first 3 seconds?